RP207 THE SIN OF OBSERVING CHRISTMAS

 (1 Thessalonians 5:22) "Abstain from all appearance of evil."

 Christmas is not the birthday of Jesus.
 If we think it is, we are deceived, and if we pretend that it is when we know that it isn't, we are hypocrites.
-We are not told to celebrate it, observe it, or have anything to do with it, and if we do observe it, we are adding to God's word, and following a man made tradition, which is ultimately inspired by Satan.
+We are not told to celebrate it, observe it, or have anything to do with it, and if we do observe it, we are adding to God's word, and following a man-made tradition, which is ultimately inspired by Satan.
+Dear reader, please God and do not celebrate Christmas.

 If you have benefited from reading this study, then please tell your friends about this website.